 Providing inspiration, education, and collaboration through programs including …

 - Annual Connecticut Land Conservation Conference – the largest conservation gathering and the only land trust convocation of its kind in Connecticut.
 Joining us this past March were 500 participants representing more than 83 land trusts, 20 conservation commissions, and at least 45 other conservation organizations on both the state and national level.

-- Annual Focus Group Series – consultant-led roundtables for Connecticut land trust officers, board members, and committee chairs serving in a similar capacity in diverse land trusts from around the state.
+- Annual Focus Group and Executive Staff Series – facilitated roundtables for Connecticut land trust staff, officers, board members, and committee chairs serving in a similar capacity in diverse land trusts from around the state.